 I can’t help but gaze in amazement by the French architecture, which made me feel as if I just walked back into the Middle Ages.
 The walk was by the La Seine River and in between, my tour winds through the narrow medieval streets of the Ancient Cloister Quarter on the Ile de la Cité and the Latin Quarter on the Left Bank.
 It includes Notre-Dame, one of the city’s most famous Gothic buildings.

 I will never forget the feeling when I was walking close approaching Eiffel Tower that first time.
-The butterflies, the overwhelming sense of freedom I felt as if I am getting off a moving train – it’s still with me today.
-It is a dream come true, and I believe that when you work hard towards your achievements and life goals, you will get there in time.
+The butterflies, the overwhelming sense of freedom that I felt as it’s still with me today.
+It is a dream come true!
+I believe that when you work hard towards your dreams and goals, you will get to be where you are supposed to be in no-time.
+When I stood in front of the Eiffel Tower, the moment felt like a lifetime, it is surreal!
+When I was a little girl, I always told my mother that when I visit Eiffel Tower I am going to drink a cup of coffee and watch the beauty of it.
+Today, it happened.

-The Eiffel Tower, built for the Universal Exhibition in 1889, is divided into 3 levels.
-The first two floors can be reached by steps or elevators.
-The top of the Eiffel Tower is accessible with a purchase of a roof-top access ticket – However, I decided to have a view from below.
+The Eiffel Tower is divided into 3 levels and the first 2 floors can be reached by steps or elevators.
+The top of the Eiffel Tower is accessible with a purchase of a roof-top access ticket – However, I decided to have a view from below, becaaaaaause it was super duper cold!